Icinga/icingaweb2-module-nagvis/README.md

 ## Installation

-Extract this module to your Icinga Web 2 modules directory as `map` directory.
+Extract this module to your Icinga Web 2 modules directory as `nagvis` directory.

 Git clone: